 - Hypoglycaemia causes effects similar to hypoxia.
 Sensitive areas include motor neurons, hippocampus CA1, purkinje cells of cerebellum.

 Thiamine (B1) deficiency in malnutrition (chronic alcoholics), haematologic malignancy, recurrent vomiting, hyperemesis gravidarum, bariatric surgery, prolonged febrile infection, carcinoma, starvation/anorexia nervosa.
-Triad of acute ocular movement abnormality, ataxia, confusion.
+50% alcoholic, 50% non-alcoholic.
+Triad of acute ocular movement abnormality, ataxia, confusion; classical triad only in 30% of patients.
 If associated with severe amnesia then Wernicke-Korsakoff Syndrome.
-Acutely high T2 or enhancement in mamillary bodies, basal ganglia, thalamus, periaqueductal grey matter.
+Acute demyelination with high T2 or enhancement in mamillary bodies, medial thalami, hypothalamus, periaqueductal grey matter, superior cerebellar peduncles.
+Can get cortical involvement, restricted diffusion, enhancement.
 Chronic atrophy of mamillary bodies, midbrain tegmentum, 3rd ventricle dilatation.
 May have diffusion restriction if acute.
 Mamillary body and thalamic enhancement more associated with alcoholism as a cause.
 DDx Leigh disease (no mamillary body involvement).

 AR, abnormal involuntary movements, spasticity, progressive dementia.
 Accumulation of iron in globus pallidus, red nuclei, substantia nigra with reduced T2.
 High signal in globus pallidus and white matter ?gliosis or demyelination.
 Cortical and caudate atrophy.
 Eye of the tiger sign from low T2 iron and central spot of high T2 in globus pallidus; DDx basal ganglia calcification, toxins, PD, CO poisoning, NF, Leigh disease, Wilson disease, Shy-Drager syndrome, progressive supranuclear palsy.